opencog/atomspace/opencog/atoms/bind/README.md

 -----------
 What follows is a basic intro to satisfiability and grounding.

-The BindLink::imply() method is used to "evaluate" an ImplicationLink embedded in a BindLink.
-The BindLink serves only to declare the variables present in the ImplicationLink.
+The BindLink::imply() method is used to "evaluate" a BindLink.
+The BindLink serves to declare the variables present in predicate and the implicand (the rewrite term).

-Given an ImplicationLink, this method will "evaluate" it, matching the predicate, and creating a grounded implicand, assuming the predicate can be satisfied.
+Given a BindLink, this method will "evaluate" it, matching the predicate, and creating a grounded implicand, assuming the predicate can be satisfied.
 Thus, for example, given the structure

-   ImplicationLink
+   BindLink
+      VariableList
+         VariableNode "$var0"
+         VariableNode "$var1"
       AndList
          EvaluationLink
             PredicateNode "_obj"